 Dismissal refers to permanent involuntary separation from the College/University.
 See the disciplinary section of the RFUMS Student Handbook under expulsion.
-Dismissal of a student from RFUMS is considered a very serious action.
-Dismissal of a student will follow the process defined by the College of Pharmacy.
+The dismissal of a student from RFUMS is considered a very serious action.
+The dismissal of a student will follow the process defined by the College of Pharmacy.